Become a Member

 Associate membership is available to non-physicians with a special interest or expertise in trauma.

-For applications to be considered, candidates for must submit, to the Secretary, a completed application with a letter of sponsorship from a member of the Association, submit an abstract for consideration by the Program Chairman, and attend a meeting prior to being voted on for membership.
+For applications to be considered, candidates for must submit, to the Secretary, a completed application with a letter of sponsorship from a member of the Association; Candidate must also have submitted, within three years of the time of application, a scientific abstract as an author or co-author for consideration by the Program Committee and have attended a meeting within three years of the time of application.
 Becoming a member is then dependent on approval of the Board of Directors and an available position in the applicant’s specialty.

 Membership Retention in the Association requires the following of each member: